Frequently Asked Questions about Vehicle Transport

 Yes.
 In fact, many car transport companies will actually have your car(s) on trailers with up to 8 to 10 other cars for at least part of the way.

-Yes.
-Large cars, trucks and SUV’s will cost more money than a standard mid-size or compact car.
+In the case of your vehicle though, larger cars, trucks and SUV’s will generally cost more than a standard mid-size or compact car.

 Some SUV’s are so large that they equal the weight and size of two cars!